 Northern Roots Bike Hub and Trails

-Plans for a new Bike Hub and Trails facility at Northern Roots have been submitted.
+Plans for a new Bike Hub and Trails facility at Northern Roots were submitted in spring 2022.
 The proposed Hub will provide a training ground for cyclists to develop and improve their riding, and a starting point from which to enjoy the mountain bike trails extending across the 160-acre Northern Roots site and beyond.

 The facilities include a pump track and a skills area, a bike hire station with a shop and cafe, a bike repair workshop, and toilets, shower and bike wash.
 Riders will be able to get spares and servicing for their bike within easy reach of the trails, as well as being able to get a coffee and warm food, wash their bike and get changed indoors.

 These facilities will be complemented by an events and engagement programme in partnership with a range of organisations, and include activities like learn to ride and improvers’ sessions, competitive cycling events, and Club and holiday club activities.
 Over time, existing mountain bike trails on the Northern Roots site will be restored, and new graded mountain bike trails will fan out across the site, through its woodland areas.

 “We’re delighted to be leading on the design and construction of a first-class facility for Oldham.
 Having been involved in initial consultation with local riders and mountain-bikers, we’ll be able to create something special for the community.”
 Steve Taylor, Director, Bike Track